-Our current slate of artists for 2019
+Our slate of artists for 2019

 Intricate, hand-colored ink drawings, sometimes combined with collage elements, explore spiritual themes, often in nature settings.